Outbound Love: Synopsis

-Travel agency employee, Law Sik Sik (Aimee Chan) travels to Malaysia alone for work but all her plans was disrupted by a "playful" tour guide there, Luk Kung Tsz (Ruco Chan).
-Both of them thus hold grudges against each other because of this incident.
+Travel agency employee, Law Sik Sik (Aimee Chan) travels to Malaysia alone for work but all her plans were disrupted by a "playful" tour guide there named Luk Kung Tsz (Ruco Chan).
+Both of them held grudges against each other because of this incident.
 Meanwhile, Sik Sik's boyfriend Ching Zin Bok (Matt Yeung) proposes to her and they held their engagement ceremony back in Hong Kong.
 When Sik Sik thinks she's the world's most blissful bride, a clip of her boyfriend cheating on her was played during the engagement ceremony.
 With a broken heart, Sik Sik goes to Malaysia where she meets Kung Zi again at her workplace.
 From then, both of them developed good feelings for each other.
 Zin Bok's sister Ching Zin Zan (Lin Xiawei) supports her best friend decision to break up with her brother instead of forgiving him.
 Under Sik Sik's introduction, Zin Zan gets to know chef Cin Jun (Tony Hung) and starts learning cooking from him.
 After getting along with Cin Jun for some time, Zin Zan falls for him however Cin Jun only likes Sik Sik.
 When Cin Jun prepares to profess his love for Sik Sik, Zin Bok comes back to seek Sik Sik's forgiveness with the help of Kung Tsz...